eemilhaa/thesis/README.md

 ![workflow](https://github.com/eemilhaa/thesis/actions/workflows/build.yml/badge.svg)

-> :warning: Everything is very unfinished and things will change constantly
+> :warning: Note that everything is very unfinished and things will change constantly

 # thesis (WIP)
 This is the LaTeX source of my thesis.